joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 The previous example still mostly focusses on barriers within a single medium (even if it presents a significant challenge to understanding the service).
 Let's look at inclusion across media and its impact on a service.

 Cancelling subscriptions is infamous for its issues.
-It is often easy to start a service but in an attempt to cancel, one is required to phone a costly call centre number and wait for unacceptable amounts of time to speak to someone &mdash; for most people this is beyond stressful even if the person does not identify as having some form of anxiety, for example.
+It is often easy to start a service (online) but in an attempt to cancel, one is required to phone a costly call centre number and wait for unacceptable amounts of time to speak to someone &mdash; for most people this is beyond stressful even if the person does not identify as having some form of anxiety, for example.
 This process not only penalises people from a monetary point-of-view (call centre phone call costs) but also requires people to pay a tax from an attention and patience point-of-view.

-To further emphasise the distinction between something which is accessible at an interface level but which still contributes to a bad service experience we can consider the <a href="https://www.deceptive.design/">'deceptive pattern'</a>.
+A common troublesome factor in bad services is the <a href="https://www.deceptive.design/">'deceptive pattern'</a>.
 This is a a certain type of content (or combinations of content) premeditated to fool users into a certain course of action.
-We might have a perfectly formed chunk of content on a page (from an accessibility point-of-view) which nevertheless &mdash; as a result of its design &mdash; tricks people into an a detrimental action.
+We might have a perfectly formed chunk of content on a page (in that it is available to users and assistive technologies) which nevertheless &mdash; as a result of its design &mdash; tricks people into an a detrimental action.
 Examples include, travel insurance being automatically added to the basket during the purchase of airplane tickets without the user realising or the phenomenon of <a href="https://www.deceptive.design/types/confirmshaming">'confirm shaming'</a>.

 ## Positive steps for inclusive services